ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    on the [httpwg ml](https://lists.w3.org/Archives/Public/ietf-http-wg/2019JulSep/0202.html)

-3. Why don't pass the trottling scope as a parameter?

-   I'm open to suggestions.
-File an issue if you think it's worth ;).

-4. Do `RateLimit-Limit` and `RateLimit-Remaining` represent the exact number of requests I can issue?

-   No, unless the server explicits that in some way.
-   As servers may weight requests, this to not impose a 1-1 mapping between the "requests quota" and the "maximum number of requests".
-   See the example in {{request-quota}}

-5. Do we want to tie this spec to RFC 6585?

-   [RFC6585] defines the `429` status code.
-We could dis-entangle this spec from that one and avoiding any suggestion on which HTTP status code to use in over-quota request.

 6. Why not support multiple quota remaining?

    While this might be of some value, my experience suggests that overly-complex quota implementations results in lower effectiveness of this policy.
 This spec allows the client to easily focusing on RateLimit-Remaining and RateLimit-Reset.

-7. Can I use RateLimit-\* in throttled responses (eg together with 429)?
-   Yes, you can.

 8. Shouldn't I limit concurrency instead of request rate?

    You can do both.
 The goal of this spec is to provide guidance for clients in shaping their requests without being throttled out.

-   Usually, limiting concurrency results in unserviced client requests, which is something you may want to avoid.
+   Limiting concurrency results in unserviced client requests, which is something we want to avoid.

    A standard way to limit concurrency is to return 503 + Retry-After in case of resource saturation (eg. thrashing, connection queues too long,